szheng3/SeniorProject/README.md

 To import a Maven project with default settings

-1. On the main menu, choose File | Open.

-2. In the dialog box that opens, select the desired pom.xml file, and click OK.
-In this case the import is performed automatically, with the settings defined in the Maven Integration dialog.
+1. open in IntelliJ IDEA select File | New | Project from Existing Sources
+2. select the directory that contains the project (.porm) to be imported.
+Click OK
+3. On the first page of the Import Project wizard, select Maven, and click Next
+4. click next until end.
+5. click finish

  **Porject Task:**

 SetUp Maven Spring: Done--Shuai Zheng

 Delete Spring: Done-- Alex